 We works with local governments around the world to secure timely approval of our products.
 While approvals are pending, we've helped patients with urgent medical needs obtain access to our therapies through compassionate use or expanded access programs.
 We work with national health services and private insurers to establish coverage for our products.
 And where coverage is not available, we work to facilitate free treatment access, help patients find alternative funding, and help countries establish sustainable health care systems.
 We also provide a range of educational and support services to raise disease awareness and advocate on behalf of patients' needs.

-Health Care Reform in the United States
+Health Care reform in the U.S.

 We are committed to helping patients access our therapies.
 Because U.S. health care legislation can be subject to changes, we continually monitor the health care environment to understand how it may affect patients with rare diseases.